grocy/grocy-desktop/README.md

 ## How to build

 You will need Visual Studio 2022.
-All dependencies are included, available via NuGet or will be downloaded at compile time (see build events).
+All dependencies are included, available via NuGet or will be downloaded at compile time (see the build events).
 The setup is built using [WiX Toolset](https://wixtoolset.org), which should be installed along with the [Wix Toolset Visual Studio 2022 Extension](https://marketplace.visualstudio.com/items?itemName=WixToolset.WixToolsetVisualStudio2022Extension).

 To build the `.appx` package (UWP app) you'll need the [Windows SDK 10.0.22621.0](https://developer.microsoft.com/en-us/windows/downloads/windows-sdk/) (this is done in the Post-build event of the `grocy-desktop-setup` project).